-Boosting the Weight Loss Hormones ~ A Natural Approach
+A Natural Approach to Boosting the Weight Loss Hormones

 One havoc of weight loss due to hormones occurs in premenopausal women with polycystic ovary syndrome (PCOS) who often go for years unaware that their weight gain is in part due to this underdiagnosed condition.
 With PCOS, the ovaries and sometimes the adrenal glands, usually due to dietary reasons such as too much sugar, pump out too much testosterone.
-This is because estrogen shifts when it senses and excess in it’s production (due to high insulin levels) causing the woman’s body to shift it’s estrogen production to testosterone.
+This is because estrogen shifts when it senses an excess in its production (due to high insulin levels) causing the woman’s body to shift its estrogen production to testosterone.
 What can be done?
-Reduce your insulin spikes and sugar intake all together.
+Reduce your insulin spikes and sugar intake altogether.
 Insulin is the key component for building muscle and regulating blood sugar levels.
 However, carbohydrates and insulin are linked.
 The more simple carbohydrates you eat, the more insulin will be released.
 Hence, optimize insulin (by reducing high glycemic foods) when you aim to reduce weight and regulate your hormones.

 The other half involves the “fat-burning hormone,” glucagon.
 Glucagon signals the body to release stored fat to be used as fuel.
 Glucagon is the hormone that normally dominates metabolism when you’re fasting, or when you eat fat and protein.
 It tells the body to make energy from fat and protein.
 If you are wanting to put your body to a perpetual fat-burning state, it is essential that you keep your insulin and blood sugar levels low.
 That’s because burning sugar always takes precedence over burning fat.
 Since your body is accustomed to burning sugar for energy (for it’s number one fuel source), as soon as it is shuttled out of the bloodstream (courtesy of insulin), your body will start begging for it again.